wso2/docs-choreo-dev/en/docs/develop-components/develop-a-web-application.md

 1. Sign in to the Choreo Console at [https://console.choreo.dev/login/](https://console.choreo.dev/login/).
 This opens the **Project Home** page.
 2. If you already have one or more components in your project, click **+ Create**.
 Otherwise, proceed to the next step.
-3. Go to the **Web Application** card and click **Create**.
+3. Click **Web Application** card.
 4. This opens the **Create a Web Application** pane, where you can give your component a name and a description.
-Enter the relevant information and click **Next**.
-5. To allow Choreo to connect to your GitHub account, click **Authorize with GitHub**.
-6. If you have not already connected your GitHub repository to Choreo, enter your GitHub credentials, and select the repository you created in the prerequisites section to install the [Choreo GitHub App](https://github.com/marketplace/choreo-apps).
+5. If you have not already connected your GitHub repository to Choreo, to allow Choreo to connect to your GitHub account, click **Authorize with GitHub** and enter your GitHub credentials, and select the repository you created in the prerequisites section to install the [Choreo GitHub App](https://github.com/marketplace/choreo-apps).

     !!! info
          The **Choreo GitHub App** requires the following permissions: